Dr Anna Schumann / FY2 / South East London Hospitals

 Manthali, Ramechapp, Nepal / Rural Assistance Nepal (RAN) organises electives here including at Tamekoshi Co-operative Hospital.
 Aim to stay for at least 3-4 weeks.

 Dhulikel, Kathmandu, Nepal / Dhulikel is the teaching hospital for Kathmandu’s University and is the fanciest of Nepali hospitals.
 Placements are popular and they take a small fee.
 Contact them here.

-Tromsø, Norway / Tromsø teaching hospitals can be contacted here.
-Make it clear when you contact them which department you are interested in.
-I recommend persisting even if your initial email goes unanswered!
-Pick up the phone for better success.
+Tromsø, Norway / Placement was organised via the University Hospital of North Norway.
 Make sure you have up to date (within the last 3 months) MRSA swabs via your Occupational Health department.
 They will not accept you unless you screen negative – Norway is MRSA free!